-The CDC has recently updated their recommendations for community inquiries pertaining to unusual patterns of cancer or "cancer clusters."
-Given that our state has a vast rural landscape with a history of environmental contaminations in rural areas, many of these recommended guidelines must be reviewed and tailored to address our unique technical and statistical challenges with small population sizes, and to ensure that information and procedures are easy to understand, culturally sensitive, and meaningful to Alaskan communities.
-This procedures manual will be essential to any cancer concerns that may arise during the Fellowship, and will be executed under the guidance of a collective workgroup that includes the Section of Epidemiology (SOE), Alaska Cancer Registry (ACR), and Federal and Tribal partners.
+Alaska's military and natural resource developments, past and present, have left behind environmental contamination in some rural areas, raising community concerns about increased cancer rates.
+The Alaska Cancer Registry (ACR) plays an important role to investigate these concerns.
+The CDC has recently updated their recommendations for community inquiries pertaining to unusual patterns of cancer or cancer clusters.
+Given that our state has a vast rural landscape with a history of environmental contaminations, many of these recommended guidelines must be reviewed and tailored to address our unique technical and statistical challenges with small population sizes, and to ensure that information and procedures are easy to understand, culturally sensitive, and meaningful to Alaskan communities.
+This procedures manual will be essential to any cancer concerns that may arise during the term of this Fellowship and will be executed under the guidance of a collective workgroup that includes the Section of Epidemiology (SOE), Alaska Cancer Registry (ACR), Federal partners such as the Agency for Toxic Substances and Disease Registry (ATSDR) and Tribal partners including the Alaska Native Tumor Registry (ANTR).
+Performing the following deliverables can range from 2 or 3 hours per week or require up to 15 to 20 hours per week depending on the level of effort and if we have an active cancer concern investigation.